 Is there a better alternative?

 Perhaps the closest in competition to Casio’s Pro Trek is Garmin’s Fenix 5X.
 A full-featured multi-sport watch that also boasts GPS, water-resistance, a compass, barometric altimeter, and a bevy of fitness-tracking options, the Fenix 5X does much of what the Pro Trek offers wearers and does so in style – that is, if you don’t mind the bulk.
 Clocking in at some $200 more, the premium price buys a premium experience as well as Garmin’s dedication to updating its software and companion application – which mean it might be the last watch any active outdoorsy type will ever need.
+You should also take a look at the Galaxy Watch from Samsung.

 If you have an iPhone, your best bet is the Apple Watch Series 3, which now boasts cellular connectivity so you can leave your phone behind.
-The LG Watch Sport is a solid option if you want an Android Wear watch with cellular capabilities.

 How long will it last?